 With so much technology these days, it’s difficult to disconnect and unplug.
 Email, Twitter, Instagram, Facebook, Foursquare – they can all alert us to updates via our smartphones, making it impossible to switch off.
 Therefore, at the end of each day – switch off your phone, put away your laptop and hide the iPad.
 Take daily breaks from technology to manage stress levels.

 Start a new hobby

-Nothing beats a good old hobby, especially a creative one – as it acts as a powerful antidote to burnout.
+Nothing beats a nice old pastime, especially a creative one – as it acts as a powerful antidote to burnout.
 Take up something new, like painting or knitting, to give your mind a rest.
-Make sure you choose an activity that is completely unrelated to your profession.
+Make sure you choose an activity that is entirely unrelated to your profession.

 Dealing with burnout